-The study of mathematics has both intrinsic beauty and wide applicability.
+Earning your mathematics & statistics major or minor has both intrinsic beauty and wide applicability.
 It also strengthens critical thinking and analytical problem-solving skills.
 A student graduating with a mathematics major from Hollins will be a logical thinker.

 Mathematics Major (B.A./B.S.)

-Mathematics majors are well educated in calculus, linear algebra, statistics, algebra, and analysis.
+Mathematics & statistics students are well educated in calculus, linear algebra, statistics, algebra, and analysis.
 They learn to apply mathematical concepts to problem solving.
 And, they are immersed in the development and communication of applied and theoretical mathematics.

 Those who minor in math acquire a broad, comprehensive background in pattern recognition and problem solving.
 Students learn calculus and algebra, but they take just one of the required major-associated lab classes.